r3bo0tbx1/tor-guard-relay/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Contributors are expected to follow privacy respecting and security conscious practices when discussing configurations, logs, or network details related to Tor or relay operations.

 Examples of unacceptable behavior include: